 When to Use a Writ of Mandamus

-• Your case has been pending far longer than the USCIS’s published processing times.
+• Your immigration case has been pending significantly beyond the USCIS’s published processing times, indicating an unusual delay.

 How to File a Writ of Mandamus